 Induction offers the same result every time, copper tubes of various geometries heated to temperature in a matter of seconds, which makes it ideal for a high volume process such as this one.

-Induction offers the same result every time, while a torch often delivers variation and there is no open flame with induction.
+Induction offers the same brass annealing results every time, while a torch often delivers variation and there is no open flame with induction.

 The client's parts were heated to the desired temperature in less than three seconds.
 Their gas oven required twice as much heating time as the induction process.
 Induction is more energy-efficient and requires less space compared to a gas oven.